Sharky1507/YOLO-object-detection/README.md

 # YOLO object detection app
-This model can detect objects in video and identify what object it is depending on what its being asked.
+This model can detect objects in video and identify what object it is depending on what is being asked.